zhiying8710/free-mint/README.md

 The contract implements all required opcodes:

 - 0: Initialize(token_units, value_per_mint, cap, name, symbol)
+     - token_units : Initial pre-mine tokens to be received on deployer's address
+     - value_per_mint: Amount of tokens to be received on each successful mint
+     - cap: Max amount of times the token can be minted
+     - name: Token name
+     - symbol: Token symbol
 - 77: MintTokens()
 - 88: SetNameAndSymbol(name, symbol)
 - 99: GetName() -> String